docker/docs/content/reference/compose-file/secrets.md

 title: Secrets top-level elements
 description: Explore all the attributes the secrets top-level element can have.
 keywords: compose, compose specification, secrets, compose file reference
+aliases:
+ - /compose/compose-file/09-secrets/
 ---

-Secrets are a flavor of [Configs](08-configs.md) focusing on sensitive data, with specific constraint for this usage.
+Secrets are a flavor of [Configs](configs.md) focusing on sensitive data, with specific constraint for this usage.

-Services can only access secrets when explicitly granted by a [`secrets` attribute](05-services.md#secrets) within the `services` top-level element.
+Services can only access secrets when explicitly granted by a [`secrets` attribute](services.md#secrets) within the `services` top-level element.

 The top-level `secrets` declaration defines or references sensitive data that is granted to the services in your Compose application.
 The source of the secret is either `file` or `environment`.